rbaumgarten/xlt-testsuite-documentation/README.md

 - Initial test suite to automate new shops based on SiteGenesis.
 - Entry point for test development with fast learning curve.
 - Demonstration of test automation and test suite structuring.
-- Reuse of collected best practises in other (existing) projects.
+- Reuse of contained best practises in other (existing) projects.

 ## Test Suite Documentation